 Stocks Slip in Early Trading

-NEW YORK (AP) _ Stock prices started lower in early trading on Wall Street on Tuesday.
+NEW YORK (AP) _ Stock prices began the day lower on Wall Street.